 If one of your family members was killed, whether in a car accident or a construction accident, as a result of medical malpractice, or in other circumstances that lead you to believe that a wrongful act caused that death, please contact us for a free consultation.
 Our experienced and caring attorneys are knowledgeable about the law and skilled in dealing with insurance companies.
 Let us take the lead in investigating what happened, bringing together the necessary evidence, translating your loss into financial terms (which often requires expert opinions from doctors, economists, and others), and pursuing compensation on your behalf.

 We do not charge a fee unless you win.
-To schedule a free consultation about a possible wrongful death claim, please call us toll-free at 855-687-4357, or fill out and submit our online “Contact Us” form.
+To schedule a free consultation about a possible wrongful death claim, please call us at (570) 344-1266, or fill out and submit our online “Contact Us” form.